ghasemdev/ghasemdev/README.md

 ## 📃 About Me

-My experience as an Android developer spans more than three years, and I started programming in my second year of university.
-I have worked as a freelancer with startups in Mashhad and Bojnord on a part-time basis.
-For me, learning more and group activities are more challenging.
-I enjoy complex projects because they provide me with lots of learning opportunities.
+I studied Computer Engineering and began programming in my second year of university (2019).
+While studying, I also started working at startups and small companies.
+I have a passion for learning and enjoy participating in group activities.
+Complex projects excite me because they offer opportunities to learn new things.

-Additionally, I graduated from Bojnurd University with a Bachelor's degree in computer engineering and have experience meeting hardworking people, becoming to TA in advanced programming lectures, and creating a startup.
+Currently, I am working on financial projects, focusing on implementing cryptographic concepts, digital signatures, and mobile application security using Kotlin Multiplatform.

-My weekend schedule consists of spending time with family and friends.
-Occasionally, I paint and listen to music.
-When I'm not coding, I like to watch comic books and anime shows or read novels book.
+On weekends, I like to spend time with my family and friends.
+I also enjoy watching anime, and reading manga and novels.

 ### ⚒️ Tech Stack